 It hasn’t always been the Royal Marine Commandos that used the commando tag.
 The bosses chose the name in the 1940’s and it’s been used since.
-Military leaders wanted a permanent unit for these tactics and chose the Royal Marines.
+Military leaders wanted a permanent unit for conducting commando tactics and chose the Royal Marines.

-The French coast was an ideal setting for raids.
-They would disrupt the Germans and therefore make them move more troops to the area.
-As a result this would stretch them on other fronts and weaken them.
+The French coast was an ideal setting for these.
+They would disrupt the Germans and therefore make them deploy more troops to the area.
+This would stretch them on other fronts, weakening their dominance.

-Commandos explains how volunteers from all three services came together to form this unit.
+In Commandos, Parker explains how volunteers from all three services came together to form the unit.
 The men prepared to move at a moments notice to conduct missions because surprise is a vital tactic.
+If you have surprise you have the upper hand unless you’re fighting a determined and organised unit that is fully prepared for your arrival.

 The Full History of Commandos

-Parker says how the failed attack at Dieppe in Northern France went wrong and how many commandos died due to being used in the wrong role.
+Parker talks about how the failed attack at Dieppe in Northern France went wrong and how many commandos we lost due to being used in the wrong role.
 The men had no infantry training behind them and couldn’t perform at the highest level.

-Churchill thought highly of the commandos so he kept them in the correct roles throughout the war.
-They became more successful with every raid they completed since conducting missions was like honing their skills.
+Churchill thought highly of the commandos so he moved them into the correct roles and kept them there throughout the war.
+They became more successful with every raid since conducting missions was like honing their skills.

 Commandos tells stories resulting in medals being earned on regular basis.
 Bravery in the face of evil should always be rewarded.
 This behaviour inspires others, sets a standard to follow and can only be good for morale.
 There are funny stories like the first commando raid.
 The mission led to a bren gun attached to the cab of a truck and a few Germans getting a whack over their heads.